arezvani/owntracks/docs/mqtt_server.md

 | [Overview](/README.md) | [Phone Setup](/docs/phone.md)  | MQTT Server |[MQTT to Kafka](/docs/mqtt_kafka.md) |
 |---|----|----|-----|

 Establish an MQTT Server.
-I used https://www.cloudmqtt.com/
+I used EMQX.
+Also you can use mqtt clouds like https://www.cloudmqtt.com/

 ![MQTT](mqtt-owntracks.png)